ChocPanda/mambda/src/middlewares/json-body-parser/README.md

 # JSON Body Parsing Middleware

-An [mambda](https://github.com/ChocPanda/mambda) middleware which parses the request body as json if the `Content-Type` header is set to `application/json` media type according to [RFC 7231](https://tools.ietf.org/html/rfc7231#section-3.1.1.5).
+A [mambda](https://github.com/ChocPanda/mambda) middleware which parses the request body as json if the `Content-Type` header is set to `application/json` media type according to [RFC 7231](https://tools.ietf.org/html/rfc7231#section-3.1.1.5).

 ## Contents